Nothing is better than a freshly ground cup of coffee.

 Plug it back in without the hopper installed.
 Grind while the machine is empty to see if it removes the jam.

 You should see powdery debris come out.
-This is the result of the remaining powdered coffee grounds in the machine that were loosened when you toyed with the coarseness settings.
+This is the results, of the remaining powdered coffee grounds in the machine that were loosened when you toyed with the coarseness settings.

 Eventually, you will hear the sound of it whirring to life with no results just like we did during the diagnosis.
 Once the grinder stops producing anything, move on to the next step.